 Are you ready to step foot into one of the most historic cities in the United States?
 Charleston is also known as the Holy City, and it’s no wonder why.
 Historic churches and colorful Antebellum homes decorate almost every corner of our city.
 Many of these historically significant buildings withstood hurricanes and civil wars, and today, you can visit these famous historical sites in Charleston, SC.

 To share some of these beautiful places with you, we reached out to historic preservation advocate and photographer, Brandon Coffey.
 His captivating photos are just a glimpse into the stories and mysteries that await you.
-To further elevate your history-inspired vacation, open your free guides to Kiawah Island and Seabrook Island are highlighted in the guide.
+To further elevate your history-inspired vacation, open your free guide to the Sea Islands.
+Kiawah Island and Seabrook Island are highlighted in the guide.
 Inside, you’ll find expert recommendations for exploring the sea islands.
 Experiencing the best of the Lowcountry couldn’t be easier.

 7 Historical Sites in Charleston, SC, That Shaped the Lowcountry

 1. The USS Yorktown at Patriot’s Point | Mount Pleasant

 The USS Yorktown is a popular Lowcountry attraction that’s a must for any history buff!
 Visit this aircraft carrier that was built for the U.S. Navy during WWII.